-Apply these strategies to in your ACT Science practice and you are on your way to a 36 on the ACT Science section:
+Apply these strategies to your ACT Science practice, and you'll be on your way to a 36 on the ACT Science section:

 For future ACT Science study, I recommend checking out our other articles on the 3 Types of ACT Science passages to learn more about the other types of questions asked on the ACT Science section, factual questions to learn more about this question type and to practice your visual reading skills, and the best way to study and practice for ACT Science to make the most out of your limited study time.

 Like this article?
 Want to improve your ACT score by 4 points?

 Check out our best-in-class online ACT prep program.
 We guarantee your money back if you don't improve your ACT score by 4 points or more.

 Our program is entirely online, and it customizes what you study to your strengths and weaknesses.
 If you liked this Science lesson, you'll love our program.
 Along with more detailed lessons, you'll get thousands of practice problems organized by individual skills so you learn most effectively.
 We'll also give you a step-by-step program to follow so you'll never be confused about what to study next.